This page describes how committed use discounts work with Cloud SQL.

 How to calculate an hourly on-demand commitment

-You calculate the baseline per hour cost of vCPUs and memory across all instances in the region where you want to benefit from a CUD.
+When calculating the hourly rate for vCPUs and memory across all instances in the region where you want to benefit from a CUD, first consider whether it saves money for your situation.
 Any usage above that limit is charged at the regular on-demand price.

 - Assume you are running 100 instances in each of two different regions.
 The

 instances are using 2 high availability (HA) vCPUs with 7.5GB HA RAM, and are

 Region B. You're interested in buying a 1-year CUD.